akbarrafiey/sp25-ml6923/syllabus.md

 # 📜 Syllabus

-Welcome to DSC 40B in Spring 2024!
+Welcome to CS-GY 6923 in Fall 2024!
-This page should answer most of the questions you might have about how the course is run; check out the [frequently asked questions](#faq) for answers to some common ones.
-If you don't find what you're looking for here, feel free to make a post on [Campuswire](https://campuswire.com/p/GAA99D8BF).
+This page should answer most of the questions you might have about how the course is run.
+If you don't find what you're looking for here, feel free to make a post on [Campuswire](#).

 ## Instructor